 You can of course include other sequences in your expansion pack – basically any other sequence file included in your ‘content directly’ will also appear under the ‘Sequences’ category, but unless they are exactly named after a particular program, the MPC will just treat these like any normal sequence, so will load it purely as a sequence (it will not load any associated programs simultaneously).

-The MPC hardware (touchscreen) UI for the MPC X, MPC Live and MPC Touch has very limited Expansion pack support, but it will recognise installed Expansion packs and organise them by thumbnail image (although browsing functionality is no different to the standard file browser, for example, there’s no file grouping).
+The expansion browser in the ‘touchscreen’ UI for all the standalone MPCs has more limited Expansion pack support, but it will recognise installed Expansion packs and organise them by thumbnail image (although browsing functionality is no different to the standard file browser, for example, there’s no file grouping).

 In ‘Controller‘ mode, the Expansions listed in the browser are the ones already installed in your computer.
-In ‘standalone‘ mode you’ll see the pre-installed factory expansions (‘Vault 2‘ and ‘Essential Instruments 2‘) plus any third party expansions you have installed directly on any attached MPC disk (I’ll show you how to do this in the next section)
+In ‘standalone‘ mode you’ll see the pre-installed factory expansions plus any third party expansions you have installed directly on any attached MPC disk (I’ll show you how to do this in the next section)

 To view the Expansions from the hardware UI, go to BROWSE and click on the ‘Expansions‘ tab on the left side of the screen:

 Click on the Expansion you wish to view on the contents will appear on the right side of the screen.
 At this point the browsing experience is identical to browsing folders, so you’ll need to use the ‘file type filters’ and keyword search for further filtering.
-For example in the following screenshot I have selected the ‘Samples‘ file filter and a search filter for ‘Hats‘:
+The ‘tags’ we set up previously can be used here to assist with searching.
+For example in the following screenshot I have selected the ‘Samples‘ file filter and a search filter for ‘Hat‘: